TheBiochemic/static_atoms_rs/README.md

 Now your static website is in the folder `<project_root>/dist`

 ## Available Tags
-There are more tags available for you tu use.
+There are more tags available for you to use.
 Im going to list them here:
 | Tag | Description |
 |:--:|:---|
 | `<## embed_name>` | is a simple embed, that includes the HTML from `<project_root>/sections/embed_name.html` into wherever you try to embed it. |